-A comprehensive 2014 study of 1726 Australian workers found productivity losses from heat stress are costing the Australian economy $6.9 billion each year.
+A comprehensive 2014 study of 1726 Australian workers found productivity losses from heat stress cost the Australian economy $6.9 billion each year.

 Lead researcher Dr Kerstin Zander from the Northern Institute at Charles Darwin University said that the study indicated heat stress is as damaging to workplace productivity as many chronic diseases.